SozinM/quota_manager/README.md

 On create operation checked if the quota suffice and user is allowed to create resources.

-If quota is depleted error message `"User's quota exceeded"` is received.
+If quota is depleted error message `code: 400, msg:"User's quota exceeded"` is received.

-If user is prohibited from resource creation error message `"User is prohibited from creating resources by Admin"` id received
+If user is prohibited from resource creation error message `code:400, msg:"User is prohibited from creating resources by Admin"` id received

 ###/users
 Allow user to view information about himself and to delete his account